coq/coq/doc/sphinx/proof-engine/ltac.rst

 We start by giving the syntax, and next, we present the informal semantics.
 To learn more about the language and especially about its foundations, please refer to :cite:`Del00`.
+(Note the examples in the paper won't work as-is; Coq has evolved since that paper was written.)

 .. example:: Basic tactic macros